Prophecy: "Forth telling" the KingdomIntroduction

 ii] Jumbled events.
 No great concern to keep to a strict order.

 iii] Different levels of meaning.
-Jesus says the Kingdom of God is "at hand" - it is close to us.
-Actually we are in it "now".
+Jesus says the Kingdom of God is "at hand" - it is close to us; we are in it now.
 All that Jesus said is true, then, now and in the future.
 As Paul puts it, "Even now we dwell with Christ in the heavenlies".
-Yet, at the same time, we await it.
-It is "not yet".
+Yet, at the same time, we await it; it is not yet.

 i] The time is fulfilled.
 If you read Matthew's gospel you will notice many quotes from the Old Testament.
-The writer is saying this:- all the prophecies in the Old Testament are coming true in Jesus.
-He is doing all the things that the prophets said would happen before the coming of the Kingdom.
+The writer is telling us that all the prophecies in the Old Testament are coming true in Jesus.
+Jesus is doing all the things that the prophets said would happen before the coming of the Kingdom.
 Therefore the Kingdom is bursting in upon us.
 As Jesus said, "If I by the finger of God .... do these things (Cast out demons etc.) then you know that the Kingdom of God is near to you."

 ii] The victory over evil - Jesus' death and resurrection, Ps.22, Mk.8:31, Mk.10:45, Matt.12:38-40, Jn.2:19 etc.